DeepRank/deeprank2/README.md

 ### Training

-Training can be performed using one of the already existing GNNs, for example GINet:
+Let's define a Trainer instance, using for example of the already existing GNNs, GINet:

 ```python
 from deeprankcore.NeuralNet import NeuralNet